summa-tx/bitcoin-spv/c/README.md

 ### Notes on project structure:

-`csrc` contains the C source code. `deps` contains vendored dependencies. `src` contains Rust tests that build a Nervos tramsaction and a sample lockscript.
+`csrc` contains the C source code. `deps` contains vendored dependencies. `src` contains Rust tests that build a Nervos transaction and a sample lockscript.
 The sample script can be found in `csrc/main.c`.

-Unittests are in `check_*.c` in the `csrc` directory.
+Unit tests are in `check_btcspv.c` in the `csrc` directory.
 To add tests, implement a new test function, then add it to the running suite using `tcase_add_test`.
 The tests pull vectors from `../testVectors.json`, and new vectors will automatically be run if properly formatted.

 We implement a simple byte view type, consisting of a pointer (`loc`) and a length (`len`).
 This allows access to memory without having to copy it.